aws-samples/aws-iot-analytics-workshop/README.md

     * us-east-2 (Ohio)
     * us-west-2 (Oregon)
     * eu-west-1 (Ireland)
-*   You do not have more than 3 VPCs already deployed in the active region
+*   You do not have more than 3 VPCs already deployed in the active region.
+In the workshop you will create 2 VPCs, and the limit for VPCs per region is 5.
+*   You do not have more than 3 Elastic IP addresses already deloyed in the active region.
+In the workshop you will create 2 Elastic IP addresses for the Device Simulator, and the limit of Elastic IPs per region is 5.

 ## Solution Architecture Overview: